Drinkdriving.org - Sentencing, information and forums - the webs number one drink driving resource

 2. a person has been driving, attempting to drive or has been in charge of a motor vehicle on a road or other public place while under the influence of alcohol

-3. a person is or has been driving, attempting to drive or has been in charge of a motor vehicle on a road or other public place and has committed a moving road road traffic offence
+3. a person is or has been driving, attempting to drive or has been in charge of a motor vehicle on a road or other public place and has committed a moving road traffic offence

 The police can also make a requirement that a person comply with a preliminary breath test if they reasonably believe that the person was driving, attempting to drive or in charge of a vehicle at the time of an accident.